 The plaintiff in Waymo is a subsidiary of the company that owns Google.
 It states in its complaint that it developed technology called LiDAR, “a laser-based scanning and mapping technology that uses the reflection of laser beams off objects to create a real-time 3D image of the world.”
 Waymo, am. complaint at 2.
 This technology “enable[s] a vehicle to ‘see’ its surroundings.”
 Id.

 A manager employed by the plaintiff reportedly left the company in early 2016 to form his own company.
 The defendant acquired this new company several months later for $680 million.
 Before resigning from the plaintiff, the manager allegedly “downloaded more than 14,000 highly confidential and proprietary files,…including [the] LiDAR circuit board designs.”
 Id. at 3.
 This manager had also allegedly “told colleagues that he had plans to set up a new, self-driving vehicle company.”
 Id.

 The plaintiff claims that this individual’s “calculated theft” led directly to the new company’s acquisition by the defendant and “allowed [the defendant] to revive a stalled program, all at [the plaintiff’s] expense.”
 Id. at 2.
 The lawsuit alleges violations of federal and state trade secret laws, infringement of four patents, and unfair business practices in violation of state law.

 For the past four decades, business lawyer James G. Schwartz has represented Bay Area businesses and business owners in a wide range of litigation and transactional matters.
-To schedule a free and confidential consultation to see how we can assist you, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation to see how we can assist you, contact us today online or at (925) 463-1073.